 The post baccalaureate program in Film & Media Studies provides students with a theoretical, aesthetic and historical foundation in film and screen media.
 It complements a number of other graduate programs and stands on its own as an overview of global film studies.
 Students take two core courses with revolving topics but similar foundational outcomes and two electives of their choosing.

 The program is flexible and can often be adapted in consultation with the Program Director to meet students’ particular interests.
-Contact Valerie Weinstein with questions.
+Contact Megan Boyd with questions.

 Apply here and please contact the Program Director once your application is complete.

 The certificate requires 14 credits, including:

 1)Intro / core course: Film Studies Seminar — FILM 7001 (4 credits)

 2) Film Studies Topics — FILM 7005 (4 credits).
 May be repeated with different topics for elective credit.